la2050/archive/_projects/2015/dublabs-open-studio-initiative.md

 project_areas:
   - Central LA
 maker_answers:
   How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '0' How did you hear about this challenge?: We've previously applied Organization(s) name(s): DUBLAB
+Mobilize for systems change: '0' How do you plan to use these resources to make change?
+Advocate with policymakers and leaders: '0' Organization(s) name(s): DUBLAB
   Organization(s) mailing address(es): "4519 Santa Monica Blvd.\r\nLos Angeles, CA 90029"
   Organization(s) website(s): www.dublab.com